 The estimated incidence is about 1/20,000 to 1/50,000 births.

 Characteristic morphological features are seen prenatally.
-In late 1st trimester, shortening of the long bones is apparent on ultrasound (and in some, increased nuchal translucency).
+Late in the 1st trimester, shortening of the long bones is apparent on ultrasound.
 In the 2nd trimester a marked growth deficiency (limb length below 5th percentile) is noted along with macrocephaly, ventriculomegaly, and a well mineralized skull.
 Thorax is narrow with normally mineralized, but flattened vertebral bodies.
 Bowed ''telephone receiver'' femurs (in TD1), cloverleaf skull (in TD2 and a few cases of TD1) and polyhydramnios can also be seen.
 Neonates are macrocephalic with a large anterior fontanelle, frontal bossing, severe midface hypoplasia and proptosis.
 Limbs are micromelic with redundant skin folds and hands show brachydactyly with a trident configuration.
 Thorax is narrow and bell shaped.
 Generalized hypotonia is present.
 CNS abnormalities can include temporal lobe dysplasia, hydrocephalus, and injury from critical foramen magnum stenosis.
 Rarely, cardiac and renal abnormalities have been reported as well as seizures.
-Most die before or shortly after birth, but a few rare cases have been reported where patients survived into childhood with significant medical intervention.
-Death is likely due to respiratory insufficiency and/or spinal cord/brain stem compression.

 TD is caused by mutations in the fibroblast growth factor receptor 3 (FGFR3) gene (14p16.3) which cause overactivity of the FGFR3 protein, resulting in the disturbances in bone growth and other tissues that are characteristic of TD.